bhauman/lein-figwheel/sidecar/README.md

 reading the `project.clj` directly **no leiningen profile merging will occur**.

+If you wish to load your configuration from a merged `project.clj` you can load `leiningen.core` and read the configuration.

+One can store and load the configuration however one wants to.
+`fetch-config` is merely a convenience.

 ## The Figwheel Server component

 Let's start with the simplest system that we can make: